caido/documentation/src/concepts/essentials/workflows/nodes/nodes.md

 ### Code Nodes

-These Nodes are color categorized together by their green marked tabs and provide a way to integrate Shell commands and Javascript.
+These Nodes are color categorized together by their red marked tabs and provide a way to integrate Shell commands and Javascript.

 ### Miscellaneous Nodes (Blue)

-These Nodes are color categorized together by their green marked tabs.
+These Nodes are color categorized together by their blue marked tabs.
 The actions they perform include encoding/decoding, hashing/dehashing and filtering.

 <img alt="List of nodes." src="/_images/nodes_all_types.png" center/>